nedzelskiy/js_console_command_executor/Readme.md

 };
 ````

-run script
+run script:
 ````bash
 execConsole();
 ````
-and even add a new command after script run!
+and you can even add a new command after script run (optional)!
 ````bash
 execConsole.commands['n'] = {
     run: function() {